AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 #### Export logs ans system info

-This option helps provide infromation to our support, to help identify and fix various problems you might encounter.
+This option can be used to send the app’s logs and system info to our support or anyone else.

 #### Dignostic data

-Technical information that can be useful in solving technical problems and is sometimes requested by our support and developers.
+This option lets you export technical information that can be useful in solving problems and is sometimes requested by our support and developers.

+### Send technical and intercation data

+By turning this option on you are helping us understand better how users interact with the app.
+We use that information to improve user experience.

+### Kill Switch

+If for some reason your VPN connection suddenly drops, *Kill Switch* will automatically terminate the internet connection, making sure your data doesn't leak and your identity stays hidden.

-## Quick actions (available in iOS 13 or later)
+## Quick actions

 Quick actions are the convenient way to do useful or any app-specific actions from the Home screen without opening an app.

 To access the quick actions menu, tap and hold the AdGuard VPN app icon, then lift your finger.
-In the opened menu, you will see quick actions: *Connect* or *Disconnect*, *Select location*, *Edit Home Screen*, *Share App*, and *Remove App*.
+In the opened menu, you will see AdGuard VPN’s quick actions: *Connect* (*Disconnect*) and *Select location*.
+You can also access all default actions like removing the app or moving or sharing the app.

 ![Quick actions *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/2.2/quick-action-menu.png)